MajorMalfunktion/WS16-17/FuPro/readme.md

-##Here I will deposit my solutions to the exercise sheets, once they are sophisticated.
+##Here I will deposit my solutions to all exercise sheets.